Rotating Kerr-Newman space-times in Metric-Affine Gravity: Axial symmetry and rotating space-times in Metric-Affine Gravity

 \subsection{Rotating black hole solution}

-In general, a Lorentz matrix contains up to six degrees of freedom and can be expressed as a multiplication of six linear transformations, namely the Lorentz boosts and the space rotations: { }

-Accordingly, our construction requires the existence of certain values for the parameters $\{\alpha_{i}\}_{i=1}^{3}$ and $\{\beta_{i}\}_{i=1}^{3}$ which preserve the structure of the spin connection~(\ref{MinkowskiSP}) in a local frame for the non-propagating sector of the solution.
+In general, a Lorentz matrix contains up to six degrees of freedom and can be expressed as a multiplication of six linear transformations, namely the Lorentz boosts and the space rotations: { } Accordingly, our construction requires the existence of certain values for the parameters $\{\alpha_{i}\}_{i=1}^{3}$ and $\{\beta_{i}\}_{i=1}^{3}$ which preserve the structure of the spin connection~(\ref{MinkowskiSP}) in a local frame for the non-propagating sector of the solution.
 In particular, such a Lorentz matrix can be split into a first transformation $\Lambda\big|_{\rm sph}$ parametrised by the Lorentz boost

-which fits the spherically symmetric parts of the vierbein and the spin connection with vanishing field strength tensors \cite{Cembranos:2016gdt,Cembranos:2017pcs,Bahamonde:2020fnq}, and a second transformation $\Lambda\big|_{\rm axi}$ which fits the axisymmetric parts, namely
+which fits the spherically symmetric parts of the vierbein and the spin connection with vanishing field strength tensors, and a second transformation $\Lambda\big|_{\rm axi}$ which fits the axisymmetric parts, namely

-This axisymmetric part can be in general written as a Lorentz matrix (\ref{eq:lambda}) in terms of trigonometric and hyperbolic functions.
-Thereby, Eq.~(\ref{vanishingantisymcurv}) gives rise to the following system of equations:
+Concerning the spherically symmetric branch, it is worthwhile to stress that any rotated basis provided by a Lorentz boost with an arbitrary value of $\beta_{1}$ is compatible with the spin connection~(\ref{MinkowskiSP}) and fulfills the constraint~(\ref{vanishingantisymcurv}).
+Nevertheless, by setting this parameter as (\ref{tildebeta1}) in the mentioned branch, the resulting tuple $\left(\vartheta^{a}\,_{\mu},\hat{\omega}_{1}^{a}\,_{b\mu}\right)$ respects the regularity of the torsion tensor \cite{Cembranos:2016gdt,Cembranos:2017pcs,Bahamonde:2020fnq}.
+On the other hand, the specific form of the axisymmetric part is subject to the resolution of the Expression~(\ref{vanishingantisymcurv}).
+The computation of this expression in terms of a general Lorentz matrix (\ref{eq:lambda}) gives rise to the following system of equations:

 which turns out to be overdetermined.
 Nevertheless, if we set $\beta_{1}=\tilde{\beta}_{1}$ and $\alpha_1=\alpha_3=\beta_2=0$, then this system is reduced to the equations